untodesu/voxelius/docs/dev/modding/init-overview.md

 The namespace is optional.

-- In a mod script, a missing namespace defaults to that mod's namespace.
+- In a mod script, a missing namespace defaults to the namespace of that mod.
 - Elsewhere, a missing namespace defaults to `builtin` (the base game "mod" ID).

 Valid characters in both namespace and identifier: